royapakzad/ai-safety-evaluation-lab/README.md

 While most LLM development and testing is English-centric, the majority of the world's population does not speak English.
 This creates a significant blind spot where models may be less helpful, less accurate, or even more dangerous when used in other languages.

-This lab's primary purpose is to empower researchers, developers, and policymakers to rigorously assess **how model performance, safety, and alignment change across different languages**.
+This lab's primary purpose is to empower researchers, developers, and policymakers to rigorously assess **how model performance and safety aspects change across different languages**.
 It provides the tools to move beyond assumptions and gather concrete evidence, ensuring that AI systems are developed and deployed in a way that is equitable, fair, and safe for global, multilingual populations.

 ---